Enspryng (satralizumab )

 If you have or have had hepatitis B, Enspryng may not be right for you.
 Talk to your doctor about this and discuss your options.1

 Before your first injection, you will need to learn how to inject Enspryng.
-Your initial dose (loading dose) will be different from your maintenance dose.
-Self-injection tips include:1
+Your care team will instruct you on how to do this.1

 Your doctor will monitor you with certain blood tests while you are taking Enspryng.